fecc82/scalable-email-service/README.md

 ```

 ### Known Issues
-* Mail Gun needs to register email to be able to send email to it, this is to avoid spams.
+* Mail Gun API needs to register email to be able to send email to it, this is to avoid spams.
+* Send Grid API does not allow duplicates between to, cc, bccs

 ###Running Locally
 JAR file: